Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

     - it never drops below zero
     - it decreases by 2 when it there are 1 or more days left to sell (and quality > 0)
     - it decreases by 4 when sell_in has reached zero or below (and quality > 0)

+### Changes Made

+**Refactoring** - the code has the same functionality as the original but is now significantly shorter, more readable and more changeable (primarily through the use of a case statement, but also extraction of constants, private methods etc.)

+**Naming** - I have renamed the 'update_quality' method to 'update_products' as I feel it is more descriptive of its behaviour.
+The update_products methods is now composed of two private methods, 'update_quality' and 'update_sell_in'.
+Again this makes the code more readable and more changeable.

 ### Other Functionality to Add